-How an Australian citizen can get married in Italy
+How an Australian Citizen can Get Married in Italy

-- “Atto di notorietà per uso matrimonio” (also known as Atto Notorio):
+- “Notarial deed for wedding use” (also known as Atto Notorio):

 A Nulla Osta sworn outside of the Italian territory is not valid for use in Italy.

-Note that photocopies are not acceptable.
+Please note that photocopies are not acceptable.

-All certificates, including divorce certificates or death certificates certifying termination of your previous marriage, must be originals.
-Photocopies will be not accepted.
+The Affidavit (Nulla Osta) is valid for six months, and it costs around $70.00 per Australian citizen.
+All certificates, including divorce certificates or death certificates certifying the termination of your previous marriage, must be originals.
+Photocopies will not be accepted.

-You may take the document to any Prefettura officein Italy.
-Your destination wedding planner can easily locate a Prefettura Office.
+You may take the document to any Prefettura office in Italy.

 - CIVIL CEREMONY: